 - Track household expenses.
 Financial pressures at the provincial and federal levels eventually find a way to your pocketbook.
 The more you know about how you spend money and what you are really paying for, the better armed you are when asking for changes.

-Since this story was written in May 2016, Canada's 13 premiers signed the Canadian free trade agreement (CFTA) on July 23, 2016, a positive step towards reducing internal trade barriers.
-A link to the full details of the agreement will be provided once these are available.
+Since this story was written in May 2016, Canada's 13 premiers signed the Canadian free trade agreement (CFTA), which entered into force on July 1, 2017.

-Trevor Tombe is assistant professor at the University of Calgary’s Faculty of Arts.
+Dr. Trevor Tombe, PHD, is assistant professor at the University of Calgary’s Faculty of Arts.
 His research interests include international economics, macroeconomics and economic growth and development.
-Find a listing of Tombe's academic papers here.
+Find a listing of Trevor's academic papers here.